Castrol: Motorsport

-The brand has been involved in Formula One for many years, supplying to a number of teams, including McLaren (1979–1980 and 2017–2020), Williams (1997–2005), Team Lotus (1992–1993), Brabham (1983–1984), Jaguar (2000–2004), Renault/Alpine (2017–present) and Walter Wolf Racing.
+The brand has been involved in Formula One for many years, supplying to a number of teams, including McLaren (1979–1980 and 2017), Williams (1997–2005), Team Lotus (1992–1993), Brabham (1983–1984), Sauber (1994-early 1995), Jaguar (2002–2004), Renault/Alpine (2017–2025), Audi (2026 onwards) and Walter Wolf Racing.

 Castrol has sponsored the Ford World Rally Team and M-Sport in the World Rally Championship since 2003, and the Chip Ganassi Racing Ford GT factory team from 2016, to 2019.
 It has also sponsored Volkswagen Motorsport activities in the Dakar Rally and later the World Rally Championship since 2005.
 Audi Sport's activities in rallying and touring car racing have been sponsored by Castrol, as well as its Le Mans Prototypes program since 2011.
 BMW Motorsport was sponsored by Castrol from 1999 to 2014.

-Toyota Motorsport had Castrol sponsorship in the World Rally Championship from 1993 to 1998, and Hyundai Motorsport did so from 2000 to 2002.
-Also, the Honda factory team at the World Touring Car Championship has Castrol sponsorship since 2012.
-In the All-Japan GT Championship, the TOM'S Toyota Supra and later the Mugen Honda NSX had Castrol sponsorships.
+Toyota Motorsport had Castrol sponsorship in the World Rally Championship from 1993 to 1999, and Hyundai Motorsport did so from 2000 to 2002.
+Also, the Honda factory team at the World Touring Car Championship had Castrol sponsorship from 2012 to 2020.

+In the All-Japan Grand Touring Championship(JGTC), the 1997 championship-winning TOM'S Toyota Supra (famous from the Gran Turismo series by Polyphony Digital) and later the Mugen Honda NSX had Castrol sponsorships.

 In North America, Castrol has been an active sponsor of NHRA drag racing.
 Castrol sponsored John Force Racing under the GTX brand from 1987 until the end of the 2014 season.
 Also, the All American Racers had Castrol sponsorship in the CART World Series from 1996 to 1999.
 In 2014, Castrol sponsored former Indy 500-winning IndyCar team Bryan Herta Autosport, with English rookie Jack Hawksworth behind the wheel.